World in Watertown is a civic organization founded to protect and promote non-discriminatory practices in Watertown, Massachusetts.

 World in Watertown and Friends of Project Literacy co-sponsored a Naturalization Ceremony in Watertown on Wednesday, May 8th, at the Hellenic Cultural Center at 28 Bigelow Avenue, Watertown.
 Following the ceremony was a voter registration.

-Two hundred immigrants, surrounded by their families and friends, received their citizenship at this ceremony.
-Watertown's Intergenerational Chorus, led by Joanne Hammil, opened and closed the program.
-In addition to the judge's words,
+Two hundred immigrants from over fifty countries surrounded by their families and friends, received their citizenship at this ceremony.
+Watertown's Intergenerational Chorus, led by Joanne Hammil, opened and closed the program with "America the Beautiful" and We are a circle.

 Many local ethnic markets and restaurants provided food.